 Assistance with legal research is available at the Reference Desk.
 However, reference librarians cannot provide legal advice or conduct research for individuals.
 Reference service is available to Creighton students, faculty, staff and members of the public in person, over the phone, via email or online chat.
 Reference librarians can help locate specific materials in the Law Library, assist in developing research strategies and recommend sources to use for research projects.
 Document Delivery services can also be requested by calling the Reference Desk.

-Only Creighton School of Law students, faculty and staff may use library study rooms.
-Non-law school parties must have permission from the Library Director.
+Only Creighton School of Law students, faculty and staff may use the study rooms.
+Non-law school parties must have authorization from the Law Library director.

-Light snacks and drinks in covered containers are permitted in Library rooms.
+Light snacks and drinks in covered containers are permitted in Law Library group study rooms.

 What materials can be checked out?

 The Law Library collection is mainly a non-circulating collection.
 Some resources may be checked out for specific circulation periods.